Elastigirl: In other media

-To avoid licensing issues with DC's own Elasti-Girl, Disney often markets the character as "Mrs. Incredible" instead of "Elastgirl" on much of their merchandise and promotional tie-ins for The Incredibles.
+To avoid licensing issues with DC's own Elasti-Girl, Disney often markets their character as "Mrs. Incredible" instead of "Elastigirl" on much of their merchandise and promotional tie-ins for The Incredibles.
 In 2004, Disney installed a two-part billboard advertisement featuring Elastigirl stretching her arm from one panel to the other across a heavily trafficked area.
 Consumer goods corporation Procter & Gamble used the character to promote several home care brands, portraying her as a "multitasking supermom" who balances household chores with fighting crime, under the tagline "mom to the rescue".
 A TV spot showed the character performing feats such as bathing her children in the bathroom, while stretching to another part of their house to do laundry.
 A DVD bonus feature shows Elastigirl participating in a mock interview with Access Hollywood correspondent Nancy O'Dell.
 Several toys, action figures, and collectables based on the character's likeness have been released to support both films.
 McDonald's 2004 collaboration with The Incredibles included an Elastigirl Happy Meal toy with long, posable arms.
 Since at least 2011, Funko has released several vinyl figurines and accessories based on the character.
 To promote Incredibles 2 and its accompanying toy line, in May 2018, Disney released a vintage-style television commercial highlighting Elastigirl, which features her own theme song.

-Elastigirl appears as a playable character in the 2004 video game adaptation of The Incredibles, with her solo missions emphasizing solving puzzles over direct combat by stretching across distances.
+Elastigirl appears as a playable character in the 2004 video game adaptation of The Incredibles, with her solo missions emphasizing solving puzzles and stretching across distances over direct combat.
 She is a playable character in Lego The Incredibles (2018), in which she can stretch herself to access remote areas and transform into objects such as bouncy balls and trampolines.
 Beginning in 2024, the character is playable in the kart racing game Disney Speedstorm (2023).
 She is also playable in the Disney Infinity toys-to-life video game series, and has a non-speaking cameo in The Incredibles: Rise of the Underminer (2005).
 In 2024, Elastigirl, Mr. Incredible, and Frozone were added to Fortnite Battle Royale as purchasable skins.
-A Lego variant of the character was also made available.
+A Lego variant of the character was also released.

 In Boom!
 Studios' comic book sequel to The Incredibles, Helen's ex-boyfriend, Xerek, is reimagined as the story's antagonist, but Incredibles 2 renders him non-canonical and obsolete.
 In 2018, the book Incredibles 2: A Real Stretch: An Elastigirl Prequel Story was released.
 It was written by Carla Jablonski and explores Helen's fighting crime during the golden age of Supers, prior to the events of The Incredibles.
 Rapper and singer Lisa included a song, "Elastigirl", on her debut studio album, Alter Ego (2025), inspired by the character.

 Performers appear as the character at various Disney Parks, including Pixar Plaza at Disney's Hollywood Studios.
 Elastigirl is a popular selection for cosplay and fan art.
 During a Disney-themed episode of American Idol in 2023, singer and judge Katy Perry cosplayed as Elastigirl.